• Skip to main content

 image showing how to prepare pepper sauce

-Let it cool down for a few minutes and transfer to a container.
+After the sauce cool down, you can use it immediately and store the rest in the fridge or freezer.
 I like to use small acrylic containers with locking clamps because it keeps my pepper sauce tasting very fresh for up to 5 days.

 I put this sauce in everything so it only lasts a few days for me.
 You can add it to any dish you make.
-I like to add it to cauliflower rice dishes, shirataki noodles dishes, and sometimes use as a dipping sauce for baked chicken.
+I like to add it to cauliflower rice , shirataki noodles, and sometimes use it as a dipping sauce for baked chicken.

 delicious African pepper sauce stored in containers